-SPYD’s yield requirement gives this high dividend a focused roster of just 80 stocks, but the trailing 12-month dividend yield of 3.87% makes this high dividend ETF appealing for income investors relative to standard broad market funds.
+SPYD’s yield requirement gives this high-dividend ETF a focused roster, but the 12-month dividend yield of 4.35% makes this high-dividend ETF appealing for income investors relative to standard broad market funds.

-SPYD relies heavily on high income sectors that have shown historical vulnerability to rising interest rates — a trait to keep in mind in the current market environment.
-The real estate and utilities sectors combine for over 45% of this high dividend ETF’s weight.
+SPYD relies heavily on high-income sectors that have shown historical vulnerability to rising interest rates.
+The real estate and utilities sectors combine for about 30% of this high dividend ETF’s weight.

 The Invesco Dow Jones Industrial Average Dividend ETF (NYSEARCA:DJD) is a yield-weighted approach to the venerable Dow Jones Industrial Average.
-What this high dividend ETF does is weigh the 30 Dow stocks by their trailing 12-month, not price, as the traditional Dow does.
-That gives DJD a trailing 12-month dividend that is 20 basis points higher than the price-weighted Dow’s.
+What this high-dividend ETF does is weigh the 30 Dow stocks by their trailing 12-month dividend, not price, as the traditional Dow does.

-DJD’s yield focus makes Verizon Communications (NYSE:VZ) the high dividend ETF’s largest holding whereas Boeing (NYSE:BA) is the largest component in the traditional Dow.
-DJD’s largest sector weight is technology and the fund devotes just 10.36% to industrials, less than half that sector’s weight in the standard Dow.
+DJD’s yield focus makes IBM(NYSE:IBM) the high dividend ETF’s largest holding.
+DJD’s largest sector weight is technology, and the fund devotes just 7.8% of its assets to consumer goods.

-With a trailing 12-month distribution rate of just 1.73%, the Invesco S&P 500 Quality ETF (NYSEARCA:SPHQ) does not scream “high dividend ETF.”
+With a distribution rate of just 1.5%, the Invesco S&P 500 Quality ETF (NYSEARCA:SPHQ) does not scream “high dividend ETF.”
 SPHQ’s underlying index, the S&P 500 Quality Index, does not even emphasize dividends.

-With a combined weight of nearly 55% to the technology and consumer discretionary sectors, SPHQ has the feel of a growth ETF, but that means this fund also pairs well with more traditional high dividend ETFs, such as some of the funds highlighted above.
+With a combined weight of nearly 45% to the technology and health care, SPHQ has the feel of a growth ETF, but that means this fund also pairs well with more traditional high-dividend ETFs, such as some of the funds highlighted above.

-Home to $21.6 billion in assets under management as of the end of July, the Vanguard High Dividend Yield ETF (NYSEARCA:VYM) is one of the largest dividend ETFs of any varietal.
-It is not unreasonable to speculate that VYM’s name frames the fund as a high dividend ETF, but a trailing 12-month yield of 2.87% is not alarmingly high.
+Home to $26.8 billion in total net assets, the Vanguard High Dividend Yield ETF (NYSEARCA:VYM) is one of the largest dividend ETFs of any variety.
+It is not unreasonable to believe that VYM’s name frames the fund as a high-dividend ETF, but a yield of 3.1% is not alarmingly high.

 More importantly, VYM is not overly dependent on rate-sensitive sectors.
-This high dividend ETF features no real estate exposure and the bond-esque telecom and utilities sectors combine for just 11.60% of VYM’s weight.
-That explains why over the past three years, a period in which the Federal Reserve has hiked interest rates three times, VYM has easily outpaced the largest real estate and utilities ETFs.
+This high-dividend ETF features no real estate exposure and the bond-esque telecom and utilities sectors combine for just 14.5% of VYM’s weight.

-VYM holds 405 stocks, a quarter of which hail from the industrial and healthcare sectors.
-Financials, a sector that has been a major driver of S&P 500 dividend growth over the past year, is this high dividend ETF’s largest sector exposure at 16.6%.
+Nearly a quarter of the fund’s holdings hail from the industrial and healthcare sectors.
+Financials, a sector that has been a major driver of S&P 500 dividend growth over the past year, is this high dividend ETF’s largest sector exposure at 18.5%.

 Expense Ratio: 0.12%